okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 ### Build the request

 Your next step is to build the POST request to the `/token` endpoint for an access token.
 Two requests to the `/token` endpoint are necessary.
 The initial request obtains the `dpop-nonce` header value from the authorization server.
 The second request includes an updated JWT with the `dpop-nonce` header value in the JWT payload.
+After you receive a `nonce` value from the `/token` endpoint, you can continue to use that value utnil you receive an error with a new `dpop-nonce` header,

 The additional header in the initial request is `DPoP`.
 The value for `DPoP` is the DPoP proof JWT from the previous section.